artem-gorodetskii/WikiArt-Latent-Diffusion/README.md

 ### Dataset
 We used the [WikiArt](https://huggingface.co/datasets/huggan/wikiart) dataset containing 81444 pieces of visual art from various artists.
 All images were cropped and resized to 512x512 resolution.
 To convert images into latent representation we apply the pretrained [VQ-VAE](https://arxiv.org/abs/1711.00937) from the [Stable Diffusion model](https://arxiv.org/abs/2112.10752) implemented by [StabilityAI](https://stability.ai/).

+### Diffusion Model
+We adapted 2D UNet model from Hugging Face [diffusers package](https://github.com/huggingface/diffusers) by adding three additional embedding layers to control paining style, including artist name, genre name and style name.
+Before adding the style embedding to time embedding, we pass each type of style embedding through [PreNet](https://github.com/artem-gorodetskii/WikiArt-Latent-Diffusion/blob/5d37b3cc886aec9cfb077e4cb04cd3e7afaa536f/model.py#L14) modules.

+The network is trained to predict the unscaled noise component using Huber loss function (it produces better results on this dataset compared to L2 loss).
+During evaluation, the generated latent representations are decoded into images using the pretrained [VQ-VAE](https://arxiv.org/abs/1711.00937).